yizhong187/ip/docs/README.md

 Here are some example commands you can try:
 - `list`: Lists all tasks.
 - `todo buy milk`: Adds a new todo task with the description "buy milk".
-- `mark 1`: Marks the second task as complete.
+- `mark 1`: Marks the first task as complete.

 #### 6. Refer to the Features section below for more details about each command.